percona/pmm-doc/docs/dbaas/setting-up.md

 alias kubectl='minikube kubectl --'
 ```

-## Start PMM server and activate a DBaaS feature
+## Start PMM Server and activate a DBaaS feature

 !!! note alert alert-primary ""
     - To start a fully-working 3 node XtraDB cluster, consisting of sets of 3x HAProxy, 3x PXC and 6x PMM Client containers, you will need at least 9 vCPU available for minikube.
 (1x vCPU for HAProxy and PXC and 0.5vCPU for each pmm-client containers).